colonelwatch/colonelwatch.github.io/_posts/2020-08-13-linear_to_logarithmic.md

 Now, what if we've already ordered linear-taper potentiometers but need logarithmic behavior ASAP?
 You can consider the "loading resistor" technique for a pseudo-logarithmic behavior.
 This circuit has [circulated](https://djjondent.blogspot.com/2019/12/kjhfkl.html) [on](http://tomjewell.com/Technical/logpot/logpot.html) [the](https://www.diyaudio.com/community/threads/conversion-of-linear-to-log-pot-using-resistor.280348/) [internet](https://sound-au.com/project01.htm) long before me, but let's do a rigorous construction of it to see where and why it works, but also where and why it can fail.

-When a potentiometer is used to vary the fraction of the original voltage, it is installed as an adjustable voltage divider.
+When a potentiometer is used to vary the gain, it is installed as an adjustable voltage divider.

 <figure>
 <img src="/images/2020-08-13/figure7.png" alt="potentiometer as a voltage divider"/>